JaviLopezG/yups/README.md

 ## **🗺️ Roadmap & Project Status**

-This project is developed under the "Spoon Theory" philosophy: we advance as energy permits, prioritizing "Quick Wins" and learning over immediate perfection.
+This project is developed during weekends under the Spoon Theory philosophy: we advance as energy permits, prioritizing 'Quick Wins' and learning over immediate perfection.
+If you notice the roadmap is advancing at a cruising speed rather than warp speed, please bear with us.
+Feature merges are not accomplished by magic, but rest assured they are coming.

 ```mermaid
 gantt